 Maps

-Downtown Fernie buildings with mountains in the distance
+Downtown Fernie buildings with mountains in the distance.
+Cars line the street and fog is over the mountains.

 Top BC Towns to Visit in Fall